bphd/PodMan-OSX/README.md

 #### This example shows how to change resolution after the container is created.

-First step is to stop the docker daemon
+First step is to stop the PodMan daemon
 ```
-sudo systemctl stop docker
+sudo systemctl stop PodMan
 ```
 The second step is to change container config in
 ```
-/var/lib/docker/containers/[container-id]/config.v2.json
+/var/lib/PodMan/containers/[container-id]/config.v2.json
 ```
 (Suppose your original WIDTH is 1024 and HEIGHT is 768, you can search 1024 and replace it with the new value.
 Same for 768.)

-The last step is to restart the docker daemon
+The last step is to restart the PodMan daemon
 ```
-sudo systemctl restart docker
+sudo systemctl restart PodMan
 ```

 ### Mounting physical disks in Mac OSX